codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 %}

-This way you can also verify that the correct values are applied to the respective environment.

-## Using the Environment Dashboard
+## Using the Environment dashboard
-Codefresh also includes [an optional environment dashboard]({{site.baseurl}}/docs/deployments/kubernetes/environment-dashboard/) that you can use to track down your environments and their current status.
+Codefresh also includes an optional [environment dashboard]({{site.baseurl}}/docs/deployments/kubernetes/environment-dashboard/) that you can use to track down your environments and their current status.
 The dashboard is especially helpful if you have a large number of environments.

 {% include
 image.html
 lightbox="true"
-file="/images/codefresh-yaml/environments/environments.png"
-url="/images/codefresh-yaml/environments/environments.png"
+file="/images/guides/environments/environments.png"
+url="/images/guides/environments/environments.png"
 alt="Codefresh Environment Dashboard"
 caption="Codefresh Environment Dashboard"
 max-width="70%"